A TEAM of scholars is to announce tomorrow that they believe the lead books uncovered in Jordan in 2011 are genuine.

 More work needs to be done, however, the scholars say, before the meaning and purpose of the books can be fully understood.

-The scholars have made several films of their discoveries, which they showed at a press briefing at St Ethelburga’s, London, on Tuesday, and can soon be viewed on www.leadbookcentre.com.
+The scholars have made several films of their discoveries, which they will show at their press briefing at St Ethelburga’s, London, tomorrow, and can soon be viewed on www.leadbookcentre.com.